telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 ## Initialize the Grid

-There are two primary ways to create a Kendo UI Grid:
+To initialize a Kendo UI Grid, use either of the following primary approaches:

-* From an empty `<div>` element.
-In this case all Grid settings are provided in the initialization script statement.
+* From an empty `<div>` element&mdash;in this case all Grid settings are provided in the initialization script statement.
 This means that you have to describe the layout of the Grid in JavaScript.
-* From an HTML table.
-In this case some of the Grid settings can be inferred from the table structure and the HTML attributes of the elements.
+* From an HTML table&mdash;in this case some of the Grid settings can be inferred from the table structure and the HTML attributes of the elements.
 This means that you can describe the layout of the Grid entirely in the HTML of the table.

-### From HTML Element: div
+### From HTML Element: `<div>`

 First start with an empty `<div>` element that has an ID.